slateci/slateci.github.io/_docs/client-quickstart/index.md

 	$ slate cluster allow-vo hoople grummbles
 	Successfully granted VO grummbles access to cluster hoople

+An alternative method, which avoids repeated work when future VOs would like to access your cluster is to grant universal access to all SLATE VOs:

+	$ slate cluster allow-vo hoople '*'
+	Successfully granted VO * access to cluster hoople
+	$ slate cluster list-allowed hoople
+	Name  ID
+	<all> *

+When universal access has been granted, individual VOs will not be listed by `slate cluster list-allowed`.
+Whether granting access to VOs one at a time or universally is a better fit for your use is mainly dependent on your institution or funding source's security and resource sharing policies.

 In order to run computing jobs efficiently on resources at the Hoople Campus, GRUMMBLES would like to deploy a caching HTTP proxy.
 To see whether SLATE has an application which suits your needs, you can list the applications in the catalog.
 You might see something like the following:

 	$ slate app list --dev